redelivre/redelivre/src/wp-content/plugins/si-captcha-for-wordpress/readme.txt

 == Changelog ==

+= 2.7.7.5 =
-- akismet 3.xx compatible
+- (22 Dec 2014) - akismet 3.xx compatible.
+- Bug fix: disabling registration captcha also disabled lost password captcha.
+- added support for the wp_login_form wordpress function used in some themes.
+Third party plugins that use wp_login_form need to allow SI CAPTCHA fields to pass through any login form submission handling [see example for sidebar-login plugin](https://wordpress.org/support/topic/allow-inserted-captcha-or-other-fields)

 = 2.7.7.4 =
-- (15 May 2014) - Removed themefuse ad
+- (15 May 2014) - Removed themefuse ad (their site was flagged by Google as possibly infected).
 - tested for WP 3.9.1

 = 2.7.7.3 =